Rohde-Schwarz/TrustedGRUB2/README.md

 In order to use the TCG-enhanced TrustedGRUB2, you need a computer which has TCG enhancements according to TCG specs. v1.2, since SHA1-calculations are extended into PC-Registers of the TPM.

-### 1.6 Known Bugs
+### 1.6 Known Bugs / Limitations

-* On some HP notebooks, TrustedGRUB2 is not able to do the kernel measurements due to a missing / faulty implemented "TCG_CompactHashLogExtendEvent" inside the BIOS.
-This means PCR 8,9 contain bogus values
+* On some HP notebooks and workstations, TrustedGRUB2 is not able to do the kernel measurements due to a buggy BIOS.
+This means PCR 8,9 can contain bogus values.
+This seems to be especially the case if the core.img is bigger than 64KB.

 If you find any bugs, please contact the author Daniel Neus <d.neus@sirrix.com>